kennytilton/mxtodomvc/README.md

 </blockquote>

 ## Building TodoMVC from Scratch
+That completes high level look at Matrix, mxWeb, and a bit of TodoMVC.

+To see the full mxWeb treatment of TodoMVC, switch to the branch "building" in this repo.

-That completes our tl;dr distillation of Matrix, mxWeb, and a bit of TodoMVC.
-A much deeper explication can be found in our annotated, [stepwise evolution of TodoMVC](documentation/InDepth.md).
+A much deeper explication of mxWeb can be found in our annotated, [stepwise evolution of TodoMVC](documentation/InDepth.md).